-The Company has granted stock, restricted stock and restricted stock unit awards to employees, outside directors and advisors of the Company under the LTIPs.
+The Company has granted stock, restricted stock and restricted stock unit awards to employees, consultants, outside directors and advisors of the Company under the LTIPs.
 The stock and restricted stock are issued upon grant, with the restrictions, if any, being removed upon vesting.
 The equity-based restricted stock units are issued upon vesting, unless the recipient makes an election to defer issuance for a set term after vesting.
 Liability-based restricted stock units are settled in cash upon vesting.
-Restricted stock and restricted stock units granted in 2018 were service-based awards and vest over the service period, which is one to four years.
-Restricted stock and restricted stock units granted in 2020 and 2019 were either service-based awards, which will settle in cash or equity, or performance-based restricted stock units, which vest in an amount between zero and 200% of the target units granted based on the Company's relative total shareholder return over the three-year periods ending December 31, 2022 and December 31, 2021, respectively, as compared to a designated peer group, and will be settled in stock.
-All restricted stock and restricted stock unit awards outstanding at December 31, 2020 were granted under the 2012 Incentive Plan or the 2019 Incentive Plan.
+Restricted stock and restricted stock units granted in 2021, 2020 and 2019 were service-based awards, which will settle in cash or equity, and vest over a one-year to three-year period.
+Performance-based restricted stock units granted in 2021 and 2020 vest in an amount between zero and 200% of the target units granted based on the Company's relative total shareholder return over the three-year periods ending December 31, 2023 and 2022, respectively, as compared to a designated peer group, and will be settled in equity.